albertbuchard/CosmicWalker/README.md

-# Catch the Wolf - Experiment JS

-## Public version
-The source code will be available soon.
-Only minified version accessible for now.
+# The Cosmic Walker

-## Author
+## Authors
-Made with ❤️ by Albert Buchard
+Made with ❤️ by the Encoders

-From the **Bavelier Lab** in Geneva
+CoSMo 2017